Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

-Finally, we discuss the $\massrt$ dependence of the growth rate $\growth$ and real frequency $\wfreqr$ in the $\nustar = \nustarcollisionlessitg$ example of a small-tail mode.
+Finally, we discuss the $\massrt$ dependence of the growth rate $\growth$ and real frequency $\wfreqr$ in the collisionless example small-tail mode featured in figures \ref{fig:phi-collisionless-small-tails} and \ref{fig:jintplus-collisionless-small-tail}.
 The growth rate and frequency are plotted in figure \ref{fig:growthwfreqr-collisionless-small-tails}.
-As the asymptotic expansion is carried out in $\massrt$, we expect to see a linear dependence {in $\massrt$}.
+As the asymptotic expansion is carried out in $\massrt$, we expect to see a linear dependence in $\massrt$.
 This is observed for a wide range of $\massrt$ in $\growth$, but for a smaller range of $\massrt$ for $\wfreqr$.
 We note that the fit coefficients are of order unity, confirming that the dependence of $\growth$ and $\wfreqr$ on $\massrt$ is consistent with the $\massrt$ expansion.
-The non-asymptotic behaviour of $\wfreqr$ at very small $\massrt$ appears to be related to the presence of collisions: by inspecting figure \ref{fig:growthwfreqr-nustar0-small-tails}, we note that an ITG mode with $\nustar = 0$ (with all other parameters as described in this subsection) shows a better linear fit for $\wfreqr$.
-The eigenmodes of the ITG mode with $\nustar = 0$ are identical to those shown in figures \ref{fig:phi-collisionless-small-tails} and \ref{fig:jintplus-collisionless-small-tail}.